How To Get a Rebuilt Title in New Mexico

 Can I drive my vehicle with a salvage title while waiting for a rebuilt title?

-Operating a vehicle with a salvage title on public roads is generally not permissible.
-Salvage title vehicles are often deemed unfit for regular operation due to severe damage or other issues.
-It is advisable to refrain from driving the vehicle until it has been repaired, inspected, and officially designated with a rebuilt title.
+No, salvage title vehicles are deemed unfit for regular operation due to severe damage or other issues.
+Refrain from driving the vehicle until it has been repaired, inspected, and officially designated with a rebuilt title.

 How long does it take to receive a rebuilt title in New Mexico?

 The processing time for a rebuilt title in New Mexico can vary based on factors such as the application volume and the submitted documentation's completeness.
-It is recommended to contact the NM Motor Vehicle Division for an estimate of the current processing time.
+Contact the NM Motor Vehicle Division for an estimate of the current processing time.

 How much does it cost to get a rebuilt title in New Mexico?